kanishksamurai/kanishksamurai/README.md

 - 👋 Hi, I’m @kanishksamurai
-- 👀 I’m interested in programming(python)
+- 👀 I’m studying B.E Computer Science and Engineering in thiagarajar college of Engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning more about web development and artificial intelligence
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me